80 Fun Facts About Albania

 When you think about some of the beautiful places to see and explore in Albania, it’s hardly surprising that so many people are considering heading to the stunning Riveria for their next summer break or even to Tirana for a weekend city break.

-Albania is considered a Balkan country, but it is independent, and it has been since 1912 when the Ottomans fell.
+Albania is considered a Balkan country, but it is independent, and it has been since 1912 when the Ottoman Empire fell.
 If you’re thinking of jetting off to Albania for your next break, you’ll want to know all about Albania beforehand.

 ‘Tell me about Albania,’ I hear you say – Let’s dive in!

-2. You might become a little confused if you’re talking to an Albanian local, and they begin nodding or shaking their head.
-This is because the opposite is true in Albania – locals will shake their heads when they mean yes, and nod when they mean no!
-Something to be aware of and one of the most useful Albanian culture facts.
+2. You might become slightly confused if you’re talking to an Albanian local, and they begin nodding or shaking their heads.
+This is because the opposite is true in Albania – locals will shake their heads when they mean yes and nod when they mean no!
+It is something to be aware of and one of the most useful Albanian cultural facts.

 3. Albania has a mix of religions, but most people are Muslim, at around 60%.